elchs/LetoDBf/Readme.txt

                                     !
 You ever connect to first port number !
-      DataPath =               -    PATH to a base directory on a server with your databases, may include also a drive letter for poor Windows systems LogPath =                -    if config option <DEBUG> level is greater zero [ 0 ],
-                                    PATH to a directory (with write access) for all log files.
+      DataPath =               -    PATH to a base directory on a server with your databases, may include also a drive letter for poor Windows systems LogPath =                -    if config option <DEBUG> level is greater zero [ 0 ], PATH to a directory (with write access) for all log files.
                                     File letodbf.log for the main server will contain some info from settings at server starttime, plus info about new connected and disconneted clients No_Save_WA = 1           -    server mode of internally handling database tables 1  each dbUseArea() will cause a real file open operation by the OS, identical to what client requested, so workareas at the server are same as at client side. [ WA number, alias, filter conditions, relations ] 0  each table is opened only one time, this workarea 'exchanged' in between client requests. so only one connection will have access to the table at a time.
                                        No relations active at server, Alias names at server are different from the client.
                                     Recommend '1' if you plan to execute functions at server side ( UDF ).
       Share_Tables = 0         -    other software simultanous access tables used by server,
-                                    which changes logical or physical locking -- in dependance:
+                                    which changes logical or physical record locking -- in dependance:
                                     # No_Save_WA = 0
                                     0  server open all tables in exclusive mode, what leads to performance increase as e.g. record-/ file- locks are not applied by OS.
                                     1  tables are opened in the same mode [shared/exclusive] as client